x

 How to do Tree Testing?

-3. Create tasks and scenarios – They represent user stories on your website
+• Create list of tasks and scenarios – They represent user stories on your website

-4. Recruit respondents – Share your test to get better results
+• Recruit respondents representing your real users – Share your test to get better results

-💡Tip: To conduct effective Tree Testing, we advise to follow Tree Testing best practices.
+Tip: To conduct effective Tree Testing, we advise you interact to follow Tree Testing best practices.
 Watch the video below to find out which tips are especially important for a successful study!

 Set your goals